-One thing that I still haven’t found a brand that I love here in Canada is vegan yogurt.
-There is a particular brand of coconut yogurt that I sometimes buy but so far, none have quite ticked all the boxes for me in terms of taste, texture, flavours and not to mention price.
+One thing I still haven’t found here in Canada is a store-bought vegan yogurt that truly works for me.
+While there is a coconut yogurt I occasionally buy, most brands fall short in terms of taste, texture, and price.

-The great thing about yogurt is that you only need a starter for the 1st batch.
-Then after that, you just use a little bit of the yogurt that you get as a starter for the next batch and so on.
-If you keep the cycle going and once you get the hang of it, you’ll have an endless supply of delicious homemade yogurt with no gums, thickeners, sweeteners, additives or weird flavours.
+The great thing about yogurt is that you only need a starter for the first batch.
+After that, you simply use a little of the yogurt you’ve made as the starter for the next batch, and so on.
+Once you get the hang of it, you’ll have an ongoing supply of homemade yogurt — free from gums, thickeners, sweeteners, additives, or artificial flavours.

 The Choice of Plant-based Milk

-The plant-based milk that you use has to contain a high amount of protein.
-My preference is homemade soy milk.
-But you can also use homemade almond or cashew milk.
-Coconut milk will require some thickeners and I have my own recipe and method of making coconut yogurt that I’ll keep for another day.
+The plant-based milk you use needs to contain a high amount of protein in order for the yogurt to set properly.
+My preference is homemade soy milk, but homemade almond or cashew milk can also work.
+Coconut milk, on the other hand, requires added thickeners; I have my own method for making coconut yogurt, which I’ll share another time.

-I strongly recommend using homemade milk if you want to have good quality yogurt that sets properly.
-Store-bought plant-based milk don’t have enough protein, and the additives — thickeners, sugar or vanilla/flavourings — may prevent the yogurt from setting properly.
+I strongly recommend using homemade milk if you want a yogurt that sets well and has a clean flavour.
+Most store-bought plant-based milks don’t contain enough protein, and the added thickeners, sugars, or flavourings can interfere with fermentation and prevent the yogurt from setting properly.

 Store-bought Soy Milk

-If you want to use store-bought milk, you need to find a good quality one that contains soy (or almond/cashew) and water only, like Edensoy (in Canada) or Westsoy (in the US).
-Otherwise, just go for homemade, it makes a big difference in taste and texture.
+If you prefer to use store-bought milk, look for a good-quality option made with soy (or almond/cashew) and water only, such as Edensoy (in Canada) or WestLife (in the US).
+Otherwise, homemade soy milk is still the best choice — it makes a noticeable difference in both taste and texture.

 The Temperature

-For successful yogurt to happen, the temperature of the milk is important.
-Around 42C /108F (but not less) is the optimum temperature for the starter without killing the friendly bacteria.
-If you don’t have a thermometer (I don’t either), just test the temperature by touch.
-Make sure your hand is very clean then bend your first finger and dip your knuckle into the soy milk.
-The temperature should be warmer than your body temperature.
-If you can’t hold your finger in there for more than 5 seconds then the milk is too hot.
-Leave it to cool a little longer.
+If you don’t have a thermometer (I don’t either), you can test the temperature by touch.
+Make sure your hand is very clean, then bend your first finger and dip your knuckle into the soy milk.
+It should feel warmer than body temperature, but not hot.
+If you can’t hold your finger there for more than five seconds, the milk is too hot — let it cool a little longer.

 The Starter